The Economy’s Impact on HR in 2026 (And How to Respond)

 How to Respond

 • Build a data-driven case for HR investments.
 When finance asks for justification, have the numbers ready.
-Show retention rates, time-to-productivity, training ROI.
+Show retention rates, time-to-productivity, and training ROI.
 Make HR spending defensible.

 3. Globalization: Managing a Borderless Workforce